 The PCI Executive Report is appropriate for submission to your acquiring banks.
 To meet PCI compliance, the PCI Executive Report must indicate an overall PCI compliance status of Passed.
 This status is reported only when the required vulnerabilities are fixed and validated by a PCI scan.

-Banks are able to sign up to use the PCI Compliance Service, enabling them to view submitted PCI compliance documents and track PCI compliance status for their merchants through the PCI Compliance Service’s web application.
+Banks are able to sign up to use Qualys PCI Compliance, enabling them to view submitted PCI compliance documents and track PCI compliance status for their merchants through Qualys PCI Compliance's web interface.

-If your acquiring bank is signed up with the PCI Compliance Service and it is defined for your account, then you can submit questionnaires and scan reports directly to the bank.
+If your acquiring bank is signed up with Qualys PCI Compliance and it is defined for your account, then you can submit questionnaires and scan reports directly to the bank.

 To see a list of participating banks, select Account->Settings from the left menu and then scroll down to the Bank Information section.
 Click Edit and look at the banks listed in the Bank Name menu.
 These are participating banks.

 If your bank is not a participating bank, then it will not appear in the Bank Name menu.
 Scroll down to the Other Banks section at the bottom of the page and enter the bank name in the field provided.
-If you don’t have a participating bank, then no bank has direct access to your submitted documents through the PCI Compliance Service’s web application.
+If you don't have a participating bank, then no bank has direct access to your submitted documents through Qualys PCI Compliance's web interface.
 You must download submitted documents in PDF format and send them to your acquiring bank using a method outside of the application.

 Yes.
-The PCI Compliance Service provides links to fixes or workarounds from the PCI Technical Report and from the current vulnerabilities list to help network administrators remedy vulnerabilities.
+Qualys PCI Compliance provides links to fixes or workarounds from the PCI Technical Report and from the current vulnerabilities list to help network administrators remedy vulnerabilities.
 Our Security Engineers have validated all solutions in our vulnerability lab to ensure they function as specified.

 Please contact Customer Support for assistance with understanding a vulnerability.
-To do this, simply log into the PCI Compliance Service, and select Contact Support from the left menu.
+To do this, simply log into Qualys PCI Compliance, and select Contact Support from the left menu.
 On the page provided you may send an email to Customer Support with your questions.